NamesMT/starter-monorepo/README.md

   - If you have a good session manager implementation, a PR is greatly appreciated!

 💯 JS is always [**TypeScript**](https://www.typescriptlang.org/) where possible.

+### Highlight Features / Components

+#### AI / LLM Chat

+> Work started in 2025-06-12 for [**T3 Chat Cloneathon**](https://cloneathon.t3.chat/) competition, with no prior AI SDK and chat streams experience, but I think I did an amazing job 🫡!

+A super efficient and powerful LLM Chat system, featuring:
+  * Business-ready, support `hosted` provider that you can control the billing of.
+  * Supports other add-in **BYOK** providers, like `OpenAI`, `OpenRouter`,...
+  * Seamless authentication integration with the main `backend`.
+  * Beautiful syntax highlighting. 🌈
+  * Thread branching, freezing, and sharing.
+  * Real-time, multi-agents, multi-users support ¹.
+    * Invite your families and friends, and play with the Agents together in real-time.
+    * Or maybe invite your colleagues, and brainstorm with the help of AI together.
+  * Resumable and multi-streams ¹.
+    * Ask follow-up questions while the previous isn't done, the model is able to pick up what's available currently. 🍳🍳
+  * Easy and private: anonymous, guest usage supported.
+  * Mobile-friendly.
+  * Fully internalized, with AI-powered translations and smooth switching between languages.

+`*1`: currently the "stream" received when resuming or for other real-time users in the same thread is implemented via a custom polling mechanism, and not SSE. it is intentionally chosed to be this way for more minimal infrastructure setup and wider hosting support, so smaller user groups can host their own version easily, it is still very performant and efficient.

 ### Apps and Libraries